 Sometimes family devotional conversations can go down a rabbit trail.
-One night, we started out talking about a passage from Job and ended up with the two older kids looking at the peeling skin on the five-year old’s feet (he was recovering from hand, foot and mouth disease).
+One night, we started out reading a passage from Job and ended up with the two older kids looking at the peeling skin on the five-year old’s feet (he was recovering from hand, foot and mouth disease).
 I mean, seriously, people?
 I giggle now thinking about it, but it sure took awhile to reign everybody back in–ha!

 When you’re doing devotions, have a plan.
-Try to know what you’re going to talk about and some questions or talking points you can ask about the passage you read before you begin.
+Try to know what you’re going to talk about and some questions you can ask about the passage you read before you begin.
 This keeps people on task (most of the time!) and allows you to make family devotions a teachable time!

 Keep it Brief

 With very young children, I truly believe that it’s not necessary to have an extremely long devotional time.
 It’s good to weave God’s Word and lessons about Jesus throughout your day and then tie things together by digging into the Scriptures in small batches.

 If you do devotions in the morning, you can probably get by with a longer amount of time spent but because we currently do ours at night, our kids are less attentive.
 But we love to end our day with the Bible, so it works for us!

 Aim to work up from five minutes’ time to ten or fifteen minutes (as your kids grow older, that is).
 You may find that it takes many tries to teach kids to sit, listen and participate.